GrapesJS/grapesjs/docs/modules/Components-new.md

 });
 ```

-**Be aware** that this method will probably receive ANY parsed element from your canvas (eg. on load or on add) and not all the nodes have the same inteface (eg. properties/methods).
+**Be aware** that this method will probably receive ANY parsed element from your canvas (eg. on load or on add) and not all the nodes have the same interface (eg. properties/methods).
 If you do this:

 ```js